-S9.1 Direction Application Relevance to this planning proposal Consistency with Direction (i) the appropriate Minister or public authority, and (ii) the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General), prior to undertaking community consultation in satisfaction of Division 3.4 of the Act, and (c) not identify development as designated development unless the relevant planning authority: (i) can satisfy the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General) that the class of development is likely to have a significant impact on the environment, and (ii) has obtained the approval of the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director- General) prior to undertaking community consultation in satisfaction of Division 3.4 of the Act.
+S9.1 Direction Application Relevance to this planning proposal Consistency with Direction (i) the appropriate Minister or public authority, and (ii) the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General), prior to undertaking community consultation in satisfaction of Division 3.4 of the Act, and (c) not identify development as designated development unless the relevant planning authority: (i) can satisfy the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General) that the class of development is likely to have a significant impact on the environment, and (ii) has obtained the approval of the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General) prior to undertaking community consultation in satisfaction of Division 3.4 of the Act.
 6.2 Reserving Land for Public Purposes A planning proposal must not create, alter or reduce existing zonings or reservations of land for public purposes without the approval of the relevant public authority and the Director-General of the Department of Planning and Environment (or an officer of the Department nominated by the Director-General).
 The planning proposal does not create, alter or reduce existing zonings or reservations of land for public purposes.
 NA

 S9.1 Direction Application Relevance to this planning proposal Consistency with Direction 6.3 Site Specific Provisions Applies when a relevant planning authority prepares a planning proposal that will allow a particular development to be carried out.
-A planning proposal that will amend another environmental planning instrument in order to allow a particular development proposal to be carried out must either: (a) allow that land use to be carried out in the zone the land is situated on, or (b) rezone the site to an existing zone already applying in the environmental planning instrument that allows that land use without imposing any development standards or requirements in addition to those already contained in that zone, or (c) allow that land use on the relevant land without imposing any development standards or requirements in addition to those already contained in the principal environmental planning instrument being amended.
+This planning proposal will permit a (maximum) 15-lot Community Title subdivision for rural residential purposes.
+Justifiably inconsistent A planning proposal that will amend another environmental planning instrument in order to allow a particular development proposal to be carried out must either: (a) allow that land use to be carried out in the zone the land is situated on, or (b) rezone the site to an existing zone already applying in the environmental planning instrument that allows that land use without imposing any development standards or requirements in addition to those already contained in that zone, or (c) allow that land use on the relevant land without imposing any development standards or requirements in addition to those already contained in the principal environmental planning instrument being amended.
 A planning proposal must not contain or refer to drawings that show details of the development proposal.
-This planning proposal will permit a (maximum) 15-lot Community Title subdivision for large lot residential purposes.
-The site contains a waterway and small floodplain that needs to be managed as a single unit and not subdivided into separate lots.
-This can only be achieved with a Community Title subdivision.
-Listing it in Schedule 1 also permits the maximum number of dwellings to be nominated, commensurate with the carrying capacity of the land and the traffic impacts on local roads and intersections.
-The planning proposal does not contain schematic drawings.
-Justifiably inconsistent
+The site contains a waterway (Key Fish habitat) and small floodplain that needs to be managed as a single unit and not subdivided into separate lots.
+This can be most effectively achieved with a Community Title subdivision.
+Listing it in Schedule 1 Identifying the site on the Multiple Occupancy & Community Title Map also permits the maximum number of dwellings to be nominated, commensurate with the carrying capacity of the land and the traffic